Thinking about using Taxy?

 How do clients know what's still outstanding?

-Status indicators clearly show which items still require a response and which they’ve sent back.
-Once an item has been returned, it disappears from the clients worklist, but they’re always able to access historic requests and answers.
+Status indicators clearly show which queries still need a response and which they've sent back.
+Once a query has been returned, it disappears from the client's worklist, but they can always go back to past requests and answers.

 How does Taxy help track outstanding requests?

-The dashboard provides a clear view of how many items have been returned and which are still outstanding for each client.
+The dashboard provides a clear view of how many queries have been returned and which are still outstanding for each client.

 As clients respond, progress updates automatically.
 This makes it easy to see where each job is up to and follow up on missing information without piecing together emails or notes.